alicewriteswrongs/dotfiles/README.md

 `~/Code/dotfiles`

-the setup is slightly dependent on this (mainly shortcut to open vimrc and bashrc)
+the setup is slightly dependent on this (mainly alias to open vimrc and bashrc)

 ------------------